norgeotloic/BakeMyScan/docs/ADDON_USAGE.md

 Currently supports .obj, .ply, .stl, .fbx, .dae, .x3d and .wrl files.

-This button does not only import a file, but also does a bunch of preprocessing operations on the object (you can check the code [op_import.py](/src/op_import_scan.py)):
+This button does not only import a file, but also does a bunch of preprocessing operations on the object (you can check the code in [op_import_scan.py](https://github.com/norgeotloic/BakeMyScan/blob/master/src/op_import_scan.py)):

 1. Remove everything which is not a mesh
 2. Remove the material if one was assigned on import